matsengrp/phippery/docs/examples.rst

   :align: left

   A heatmap of peptide alignment counts per million across the OC43 Spike protein.
-Each row corresponds to a sample replicate ('nan' denotes input phage library sequencing runs).
+Each row corresponds to a sample replicate.

 .. _example_own_data: